-You can also read about taxation in Denmark in the tax guide published by SKAT, “Tax in Denmark - An introduction to the Danish tax system for non-Danish speakers
+You can also read about taxation in Denmark in the tax guide published by Skattestyrelsen, “Tax in Denmark - An introduction to the Danish tax system for non-Danish speakers

 Why do you need a Danish tax card?

-When you are liable to pay tax in Denmark, you must report your income(s) and/or property to SKAT.
-It is your responsibility to inform SKAT about your financial situation - both incomes in and outside of Denmark.
+When you are liable to pay tax in Denmark, you must report your income(s) and/or property to Skattestyrelsen.
+It is your responsibility to inform Skattestyrelsen about your financial situation - both incomes in and outside of Denmark.